Reconsideration After Visa Refusal

 - Be sent to the Home Office by the original applicant or their legal representative

-- Explain why the decision is incorrect or inconsistent with existing policy, stating how it did one or more of the following: - failed to take account of, or misinterpreted, relevant evidence submitted to the Home Office before the date of the decision was not in line with relevant law, policy or guidance.
+- Explain why the decision is incorrect or inconsistent with existing policy, stating how it failed to take account of or misinterpreted relevant evidence submitted to the Home Office before the date of the decision

 The applicant can also make a reconsideration request to: